Normal B12 But Still B12 Deficiency? Functional B12 Deficiency Explained

 A 27 year old comes to clinic.
 Their legs feel heavy and weak.
 They keep falling, especially in the dark.

-That last detail matters.
 Falling in the dark tells you vision is compensating for something.
 When you take that away, they fall.
-You are thinking posterior column dysfunction.
-You are thinking subacute combined degeneration of the cord.
-You check the B12.
+You should be thinking about posterior column dysfunction and sensory impairment.

 The Pattern